-This historic atmosphere brings you back to the late 1800s
+This tavern's historic atmosphere takes you back to the late 1800s

 Our menu reflects our commitment to use fresh ingredients, our two chefs and staff are able to provide you with an enjoyable dining experience.
 Heart warming Pinots and chilled whites from the Central Otago region, (alongside others from outside Central!) available to compliment your meal.
 Ph: 03 447 3710.